 Parking at Monty Tech is limited and therefore not guaranteed for all students who may have a need.
-Applications for parking may be obtained from the Dean of Students.
-Permits will be given at the discretion of the Dean of Students to those students who fit the criteria.
+On campus parking is reserved for Juniors and Seniors only.
+Students must understand that on-campus parking permits are a privilege, not a right therefore, and can be revoked at any time.
+Permits will be given at the discretion of the Deans of Students to those students who fit the criteria.
+Any student who parks on campus without a permit will receive disciplinary action AND will not be allowed to get a parking permit until the next quarter.

 GRADES, ATTENDANCE, AND DISCIPLINE WILL BE CONSIDERED WHEN ISSUING PERMITS.
 STUDENTS MUST NOT OWE ANY DETENTIONS.
 At the beginning of the school year, the previous 4th quarter will be used to verify eligibility.
 Students who desire parking permits must present proof of hours of after school employment and a note from their employer stating why they need the permit.
 For those students involved in sports a note from the coach or verification from the Athletic Director will be required.